Rhosinjay-cyb/Microsoft-Sentinel/README.md

 An analytics rule is also created for the rest of the other logs to detect security threats in those resources.

-Firstly, the Azure activity, this registers any creation or updates on resources and services within the subscription.
-In this case, we want to use it to monitor the firewall policies, ensuring admins with access do not modify the policies unnoticed, thereby sabotging the security solution.
+The AzureActivity table records the creation or updates of resources and services within the subscription.
+In this case, monitoring the firewall policies, ensuring tampering with the configurations of the firewall policies do not go unnoticed, thereby preventing the sabotaging the security solution.
 To simulate a security threat, the firewall policy was modified and the KQL query was used for the detection of the security threat.

 ![image](Images/CR2.png)

-The creation of an alert rule from the query
+The creation of an analytics rule (Firewall Policy Modified) from the query

 ![image](Images/RL2.png)

-The generation of an alert with the rule
+The generation of an alert with the analytics rule

 ![image](Images/ALT2.png)

 The next one is the firewall logs, particularly the application rule.
 The AZFWApplicationRule table contains the log data of the application rule and this was queried to gain context into the restricted web apps that users aim to connect to, which were of course denied.

-The first KQL for the detection was not that effective due to the inclusion of the domain of other background services.
+The first KQL for the detection of the threat was not that effective due to the inclusion of the domains of other background services.

 ![image](Images/CR3.png)